Beacon-Heart/Heart_Beacon/README.md

 PATENT FILING DESCRIPTION: USPTO 13/573,002:: Signals, telemetry syntax symbol set framework / metrics, meters for the net, net of programmable $$$ / economy: The Heart Beacon Cycle Time Space Meter Adaptive Procedural Template (checklist)

+HEART BEACON CYCLE ADAPTIVE PROCEDURAL TEMPLATE MAIN USE CASES:

+1. Eco sustainable Economic Heartbeat / Programmable Economy Namespace

+2. Distributed Autonomous Organization DAO support.
+The term DAO was coined by military think tank RAND Corporation circa 2001.
+Military’s always operate as organizations.
+NATO operations are usually distributed across many time zones and involve language translations.

+3. Common signaling, telemetry, symbol, and data element sets help DAO’s stay synchronized.
+Joining autonomous trade federations using agile, adhoc NetOps is an option to formal merger.

+4. A key goal is to support federations: from Latin: foedus, gen.: foederis, covenant characterized by a union of partially self-governing states or regions under a central (federal) government.

+5. Spatial econometrics.
+Geo-spatial, temporal metrics and meters will be universally consistent and synchronized across time zones.
+Micro to macro-cycle updates maintain system of systems

+6. Universal Time Zone UTZ proposal using via improvement to the University of Bologna / Hungary’s firefly inspired heartbeat synchronization algorithm by matching the firefly synchronization pulse to the closest OPTEMPO Heart Beacon Cycle.

+7. The "Grail" A sync'd shared situational awareness view among a system of systems showing statistical mean value indexes can be achieved by reuse of improved net centric warfare methods joined with establishing a universal event bus using firefly-inspired heartbeat synchronization

+8. Supreme Court Alice Corp Vs CLS Bank compliant universal memes describe sync delta cyclic changes: describes linear sequential, geo-spatial temporal intensity radius hop count econometric metrics and meters where closer is shorter and closer is faster – eco sustainable

+9. Algorithmic regulation: firefly inspired heartbeat synchronization algorithm in stocks, currency exchanges is a segue to algorithmic regulation.
+Improving temporal trade parity between Bitcoin Blockchain & conventional stock exchanges by using the firefly-heartbeat algorithm to take trade speed samples among trade populations across time zones to establish consensus among disparate trade protocols, optimal trade speed / frequency as a statistical mean.
+Define time intervals with discrete start, stop, TTL Time To Live trade windows using commands embedded within </108> heartbeats, heartbeat messages organic to all systems.

+10. Supporting economist Milton Friedman’s K% rule where a “FEDCOIN / WORLDCOIN currency could be derived from sampling lead economic indicators across a global, universal event bus applying the firefly-heartbeat algorithm tracking changes, updating statistical means

+11. Big Data as the “Next Oil”: Establishing a consistent <tag> context library / lexicon and time stamping data by organization <Org_ID> and by data class type and by resource type to form a universal syntax, code, date element, tag Rosetta Stone and reference for coders, programmers

+12. Universal meme metaphor for coders, programmers given all things internet are formed using time cycles / syntax as instructions for example, universal Bitcoin blockchain meme mediation

 GOAL: Eco sustainable Economic Epochs for programmable money interoperability, time zone stochastic harmonization, synchronization and syntactic - symbol set consistency supporting the programmable Economy

 FRAMEWORK: Systems of Federated Systems signaling, telemetry support framework for net, net of programmable money, econometrics for DAO Distributed Autonomous Organizations / trade federations participating in a new model eco sustainable programmable economy.